mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 In the forward and backward propagation phase of model parallel, the calculation operators and the communication operators are alternately executed, and the slow nodes can not be found.
 So MindInsight provides computation time to help users find slow node from cluster.
 Please refer to step 2 of "Data Parallel".

-Step 3：Observe the pure communication time in the cluster step trace page
+Step 3: Observe the pure communication time in the cluster step trace page

 On the premise of confirming that there is no slow node through step 1 and step 2, the pure communication time of each card in the cluster should be basically the same.
 If this phase takes a short time, it means that the communication time caused by re-distribution of operators is very short, and users do not need to consider optimizing the parallel strategy.
 Otherwise, users need to focus on analyzing whether the parallel strategy can be optimized.
 Users need to have a certain understanding of the principle of model parallelism before continue to analyse.
 The following steps are only to assist users in rationality analysis.
 Whether the parallel strategy has room for optimization and how to optimize it need users to make a judgment after specific analysis of their respective networks.